Jobs in the thermal biomass sector

 US biomass exports to Europe

-Increasingly, biomass in the form of wood pellets is being shipped to Europe because low carbon fuels are much more valued there than they are here.
+Biomass in the form of wood pellets is increasingly being shipped to Europe because low carbon fuels are more valued there than they are here.
 In 2008, 20% of US pellets were shipped to Europe.

 - Henry Spelter and Daniel Toth, “North America’s Wood Pellet Sector,” USDA, 2009.